-Rafael A. Calvo, PhD (2000) is Professor at Imperial College London and at the University of Sydney.
-Director of the Wellbeing Technology Lab and of the Software Engineering Group that focuses on the design of systems that support wellbeing in areas of mental health, medicine and education.
+Rafael A. Calvo, PhD (2000) is Chair of Design Engineering at the Dyson School of Design Engineering, Imperial College London.
+He is also co-lead at the Leverhulme Centre for the Future of Intelligence, and co-editor of the IEEE Transactions on Technology and Society.
+Until 2019 he was director of the Wellbeing Technology Lab and of the Software Engineering Group that focuses on the design of systems that support wellbeing in areas of mental health, medicine and education.
 In 2015 Calvo was appointed a Future Fellow of the Australian Research Council to study the design of wellbeing-supportive technology.

 A keen player in the push for more ethical technology design, Rafael is a member of the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems, a part of the UN’s AI for Good Global Summit, and in 2019 will joined the Leverhulme Centre for the Future of Intelligence.